fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 ## Generating Log Files for Examples

-You might have noticed that the "Output" segment for your code examples is empty.
-This is due to how a `.log` file is required for each example to show as its output.
+Did you realize that the "Output" segments for your code examples are empty too?
+This is due to how a `.log` file is required for each example to show its output.

 To generate the `.log` files for your code examples:

-1. Launch your MinGW terminal
+1. Launch your MinGW terminal.

 2. Navigate to where your Shards repository is located using the command `cd $(cygpath -u '(X)')`, where (X) is the directory of your folder.